GionaBolzer/blog/content/blog/post1/index.md

     );
 ```

 The relevant part is the use of the handleSection created before.
-The API will write the memory address of the view in the address_memory_own_process variable, and we set the page with PAGE_EXECUTE_READWRITE to have full access.
+The API will write the memory address of the view in the **address_memory_own_process variable** and we set the page with PAGE_EXECUTE_READWRITE to have full access.

 We do the same thing with the target process: